mroberts567/PortfolioProjects/README.md

-- ## Powerlifting data analysis
+- ## Powerlifting data analysis :weight_lifting:

   *This project examines data from the OpenPowerlifting database, available on Kaggle* [here](https://www.kaggle.com/datasets/open-powerlifting/powerlifting-database).

-  The dataset covers meets from 1964 to 2019, and includes competition information for the three main barbell lifs: squat, bench press, and deadlift.
+  The dataset contains competition information from 1964 to 2019 for the three main barbell lifs: squat, bench press, and deadlift.

   Python (pandas, numpy, matplotlib), Jupyter Notebook